0davidog/CI_PP2_TriviaSurvivor/README.md

 All images/illustration used are the author's own work.

-#### Acknowledgments
+#### Acknowledgements

-- Much of the learning and code framwork is inspired by the html and css essentials and Love-Maths modules in the Code Institute Software Development Course.
+Much of the learning and code framwork is inspired by the html and css essentials and Love-Maths modules in the Code Institute Software Development Course.

 #### Mentor